-m) Debtors - Debtors include securities sold for future settlement, amounts receivable on the settlement of derivatives, accrued income, taxation recoverable and other debtors and prepayments incurred in the ordinary course of business.
+- m) Debtors Debtors include securities sold for future settlement, amounts receivable on the settlement of derivatives, accrued income, taxation recoverable and other debtors and prepayments incurred in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business, if longer) they are classified as current assets.
 If not, they are presented as non-current assets.
-They are recognised initially at fair value and, where applicable, subsequently measured at amortised cost using the effective interest rate method.

-n) Amounts held at futures clearing houses and brokers - These are amounts held in segregated accounts as collateral on behalf of brokers and are carried at amortised cost.

-o) Other creditors - Other creditors include securities purchased for future settlement, amounts payable on share repurchases, capital gains tax payable, investment management fees, secretarial and administration fees and other creditors and expenses accrued in the ordinary course of business.
+They are recognised initially at fair value and, where applicable, subsequently measured at amortised cost using the effective interest rate method. - n) Amounts held at futures clearing houses and brokers These are amounts held in segregated accounts as collateral on behalf of brokers and are carried at amortised cost. - o) Other creditors Other creditors include securities purchased for future settlement, Indian capital gains tax payable, short CFD dividends payable, investment management fees, secretarial and administration fees and other creditors and expenses accrued in the ordinary course of business.
 If payment is due within one year or less (or in the normal operating cycle of the business, if longer) they are classified as current liabilities.
 If not, they are presented as non-current liabilities.
-They are recognised initially at fair value and, where applicable, subsequently measured at amortised cost using the effective interest rate method.

-p) Capital reserve - The following are accounted for in the capital reserve:

-- Gains and losses on the disposal of investments and derivative instruments; - Changes in the fair value of investments and derivative instruments held at the year end; - Foreign exchange gains and losses of a capital nature; - Variable investment management fees; - Dividends receivable which are capital in nature; - Other expenses which are capital in nature; and - Taxation charged or credited relating to items which are capital in nature.
+They are recognised initially at fair value and, where applicable, subsequently measured at amortised cost using the effective interest rate method. - p) Capital reserve The following are accounted for in the capital reserve: - · Gains and losses on the disposal of investments and derivative instruments; - · Changes in the fair value of investments and derivative instruments held at the year end; - Foreign exchange gains and losses of a capital nature; - Variable element of management fee; - Dividends receivable which are capital in nature; - Other expenses which are capital in nature; and - Taxation charged or credited relating to items which are capital in nature.

 Technical guidance issued by the Institute of Chartered Accountants in England and Wales in TECH 02/17BL, guidance on the determination of realised profits and losses in the context of distributions under the Companies Act 2006, states that changes in the fair value of investments which are readily convertible to cash, without accepting adverse terms at the Balance Sheet date, can be treated as realised.
 Capital reserves realised and unrealised are shown in aggregate as capital reserve in the Statement of Changes in Equity and the Balance Sheet.
-At the Balance Sheet date, the portfolio of the Company consisted of investments listed on a recognised stock exchange and derivative instruments contracted with counterparties having an adequate credit rating, and the portfolio was considered to be readily convertible to cash, with the exception of the level 3 investments which had unrealised investment holding losses of £899,000 (2022: losses of £188,000).
-See Note 17 on pages 76 and 77 for further details on the level 3 investments.
+At the Balance Sheet date, the portfolio of the Company consisted of investments listed on a recognised stock exchange and derivative instruments contracted with counterparties having an adequate credit rating, and the portfolio was considered to be readily convertible to cash, with the exception of the level 3 investments which had unrealised investment holding losses of £1,088,000 (2023: losses of £899,000).
+See Note 17 on pages 74 and 75 for further details on the level 3 investments.

-3 Income
+Income

-Year ended 31.07.23 £'000 Year ended 31.07.22 £'000
+Year ended 31.07.24 £'000 Year ended 31.07.23 £'000

 Investment income

-Overseas dividends 14,847 13,905
+Overseas dividends 14,009 14,847

-Overseas scrip dividends 266 114
+Overseas scrip dividends 172 266

-Interest on securities 164 -
+Interest on securities 584 164

-15,277 14,019
+14,765 15,277

 Derivative income

-Dividends received on long CFDs 1,743 1,200
+Dividends received on long CFDs 1,797 1,743

-Interest received on CFDs 258 20
+Interest received on CFDs 462 258

-2,001 1,220
+2,259 2,001

 Other interest

-Interest received on collateral and bank deposits 495 17
+Interest received on collateral and bank deposits 581 495

-Total income 17,773 15,256
+Total income 17,605 17,773

-A special dividend of £420,000 has been recognised in capital during the year (2022: £97,000).
+Special dividends of £1,827,000 have been recognised in capital during the year (2023: £420,000).

-4 Investment Management Fees
+Investment Management Fees

-Year ended 31 July 2023 Year er nded 31 July 2022 2 Revenue £'000 Capital £'000 Total £'000 Revenue £'000 Capital £'000 Total £'000 Investment management fees 2,644 281 2,925 2,564 (732) 1,832
+Year e nded 31 July 202 4 Year ended 31 July 2023 Revenue £'000 Capital 1 £'000 Total £'000 Revenue £'000 Capital 1 £'000 Total £'000 Investment management fees 2,749 744 3,493 2,644 281 2,925